minio/warp/k8s/README.md

 # Running *warp* on kubernetes

-This document describes with simple examples on how to automate running *warp* on kubernetes.
+This document describes with simple examples on how to automate running *warp* on Kubernetes with `yaml` files.
+You can also use [Warp Helm Chart](./helm-chart) to deploy Warp.
+For details on Helm chart based deployment, refer the [document here](./helm-chart/README.md).

 ## Create *warp* client listeners